Icenium/icenium-cli/README.md

 **Additional Software Requirements for Windows Phone 8 On-Device Deployment**

-> In this version of the Telerik AppBuilder CLI, you cannot build and deploy on connected Windows Phone 8 devices from the command line.
+> In this version of the Telerik AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone 8 devices from the command line.
 To deploy the application package manually, you can use the Application Deployment tool from the Windows Phone 8 SDK.
 For more information, see <a href="http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff402565(v=vs.105).aspx#BKMK_tool" target="_blank">How to deploy and run a Windows Phone app</a>.

 #### OS X Systems